East West Highway–Old Georgetown Road Line: Better Bus Redesign

 In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

 In April 2023, WMATA launched its Draft Visionary Network.
 As part of the drafts, WMATA proposed to modify the J2 to remain along Old Georgetown Road and no longer operate along West Cedar Lane, Wisconsin Avenue, Medical Center station, or Battery Lane.
 The line was named Route MD140.

 A new Route MD340 was also introduced alongside Route MD140, which would operate between Silver Spring station and Potomac via the J2 routing between Silver Spring station and Bethesda station via East-West Highway and Montgomery Avenue, then would operate along Old Georgetown Road, Arlington Road, Bradley Boulevard, Goldsboro Road, and River Road to Potomac Village Shopping Center.

 Route J1 was eliminated during the proposals, with service along Jones Bridge Road partially combined with Route L8 and renamed to Route MD341, which operated between Friendship Heights station and Leisure World Clubhouse via Wisconsin Avenue, Bethesda station, Jones Bridge Road, Connecticut Avenue, Bel Pre Road, Aspen Hill, and Georgia Avenue.
 Service inside Rock Creek Park was covered by Ride On routes 6 and 96.

 During WMATA's Revised Draft Visionary Network, WMATA renamed the MD140 to Route M70, keeping its same routing.
-Route MD340 was renamed to Route M82 and was rerouted to follow the current T2 routing to Friendship Heights station instead of Silver Spring station, and operate between Friendship Heights and Twinbrook station.
+Route MD340 was renamed to Route M82 and was rerouted to follow the current T2 routing to Friendship Heights station instead of Silver Spring station, and operate between Friendship Heights and Rockville station.
 Route MD341 was dropped from the proposal entirely in favor of Route M22.
 All changes were then proposed during WMATA's 2025 Proposed Network.

 During the proposal, WMATA rerouted the proposed Route M70 to operate along West Cedar Lane, Wisconsin Avenue, and Medical Center station, making the route almost identical to the current Route J2.
 However, the route would no longer enter the Medical Center Station bus loop or serve Battery Lane.

-On November 21, 2024, WMATA approved its Better Bus Redesign Network, with service on the College Park Line being simplified.
+On November 21, 2024, WMATA approved its Better Bus Redesign Network.

 Beginning on June 29, 2025, Route J1 was eliminated, and the J2 was renamed to the M70, keeping the same routing, with the exception that it no longer enters the Medical Center Station bus loop.
 The Battery Lane deviation during AM rush hour was also discontinued following a signal adjustment to allow buses to turn left onto West Cedar Lane at all times of the day.